Frequently Asked Questions

 I HAVE RUBBER COMING OFF AT THE RIM?

 This is what is called "Flash".
 Flash is created when rubber extends past the buff line of the tire.
-On a Bead-2-Bead remolded tire the recycled casing is buffed from the edge of the bead line, across the inner side wall, across the tread, and down the outer sidewall to the bead edge.
+On a Bead-2-Bead remolded tire the recycled casing is buffed from the edge of the bead line, across the inner sidewall, across the tread, and down the outer sidewall to the bead edge.
 The rubber inside the bead is not buffed or replaced and is the original rubber.
 Flash is the rubber that extends past the mold line and is unable to adhere to the non-buffed area.
 This is simply a cosmetic issue only and the excess rubber can be trimmed off with a razor blade.

 PART OF THE RUBBER TREAD IS COMING OFF AT THE SEAM?

-With a remolded tire the recycled casing‘s rubber is “Buffed” or ground off of the tire to insure proper bonding of the new rubber.
+With a remolded tire the recycled casing‘s rubber is “Buffed” or ground off of the tire to ensure proper bonding of the new rubber.
 This buff line extends part way down the shoulder or sidewall of the tire.
 When the new rubber is applied a thin veneer is applied to the edge of the “Buff Line.”
 This is simply a cosmetic issue common with Non-Bead-2-Bead tires.
 Sometimes with a tread only remold you will see some of the buff marks at the buff line on the recycled casing or you have a little extra non-bonded rubber known as "Flash".
-Lifting of the Flash can sometimes occur appearing that the rubber is coming off but it is only a cosmetic thin layer of rubber pressed out from the mold.
+The lifting of the Flash can sometimes occur appearing that the rubber is coming off but it is only a cosmetic thin layer of rubber pressed out from the mold.
 This is not a structural issue with the tire and is only cosmetic.

 REPAIRING THE TIRES?

 All of our tires start out as a used casing.
 Some of these casings do require repairs and/or patching to ensure a safe second life to the tire.
 We repair all tires in strict accordance with RMA recommended practices.
-If, during the course of the life of the tires, you develop a nail hole or other repairable leak, TreadWright tires should be repaired like any other new tire using a plug/patch system, repairing the tire from the inside out.
+If during the course of the life of the tires, you develop a nail hole or other repairable leak, TreadWright tires should be repaired like any other new tire using a plug/patch system, repairing the tire from the inside out.